dhongu/deltatech/deltatech_record_type/readme/DESCRIPTION.rst

 Features:
- - Types can be defined for sale order
+ - Types can be defined for records
  - A journal can be defined for invoicing